openmopac/openmopac.github.io/content/guides/api.md

 While MOPAC is usually used as a command-line executable with file-based input and output, this isn't always convenient or performant.
 In particular, the parallelism of MOPAC is limited to the multithreading of BLAS and LAPACK operations in conventional MOPAC calculations, and MOZYME calculations are purely serial.
 However, the memory usage of MOPAC is usually low, and MOPAC can make use of parallel computing by running many independent calculations simultaneously.
-In some computing environments, this trivial parallelism may be limited by disk access because each MOPAC calculation writes multiple output files to disk.
+In some computing environments, the throughput of this trivial parallelism may be limited by disk access because each MOPAC calculation writes multiple output files to disk.

 The main purpose of the MOPAC API is to provide access to basic MOPAC functionality with no use of disk and all input and ouput